minprog/app-studio/40 Problem Sets/50 Lists/30 iOS.md

 Write a simple to-do list app that has a `Table View` of tasks that the user needs to complete.
 Initially the app is empty and has nothing in the to-do list.
 But if the user types text into a bottom `Text Field` and clicks an Add button, the new item will be added to the top or bottom of the list.

 It's also good to have a way to remove items from the list.
-You could achieve this with the "didDeselectRowAtIndexPath" function to remove an item when that item is clicked on by the user.
-Or if you want to try something slightly different, try making it remove an item when the user performs a "long click" (pressing and holding the mouse on an item).
-You can do this by setting a "long press gesture recognizer".
+You could achieve this with the "commitEditingStyle" delegate function.

 ![](todo_ios.png)

-Figure: User long-clicking on second list item to delete it
+Figure: User swiping on third list item to delete it

 Make sure you connect your table view with the datasource and delegate from the Storyboard to your Swift-file.